Being different isn’t a bad thing.

 Assets kids are often dyslexic, gifted, twice exceptional, or have other language-based learning differences.
 They may excel in one area while struggling to read and take notes.
 At Assets, these students learn to trust again, to build relationships with teachers and trust that they are understood, that they fit in.

-At Assets, students learn to trust again, to build relationships with teachers and have faith that they are understood, that they fit in.
+At Assets, your child learns to trust again, to build relationships with teachers and have faith that they are understood, that they fit in.

 - They see their happy, bright child return home after school unhappy and angry.

-- The child hides in the bathroom to do homework and lies about reading (often memorizing instead).
+- Your child hides in the bathroom to do homework and lies about reading (often memorizing instead).

-- The child has no stars on their classroom reading chart.
+- Your child has no stars on their classroom reading chart.

-- School seems to be crushing the child’s once bright spirit.
+- School seems to be crushing your child’s once bright spirit.

 If your child is struggling and you’re concerned, Assets might be right for you.
 Let’s talk.